-• Project expenditure:
+Project expenditure:

-- o Any capital expenditure, public subsidies and any operating expenditure that increases the lifetime or value of a green asset is eligible. - Any operating or personnel expenditure without value or lifetime increase for a green asset is ineligible. - Net expenditure of the federal state: Only the net expenditure of the federal state is taken into consideration, expenditure already funded by the federal government or the EU is excluded from the pool of eligible green projects. - Voluntary state activity: Projects that are implemented due to EU or federal regulation or court decisions are excluded.
+- Any capital expenditure, public subsidies and any operating expenditure that increases the lifetime or value of a green asset is eligible. - Any operating or personnel expenditure without value or lifetime increase for a green asset is ineligible. - Net expenditure of the federal state: Only the net expenditure of the federal state is taken into consideration, expenditure already funded by the federal government or the EU is excluded from the pool of eligible green projects in order to avoid any form of double counting. - Voluntary state activity: Projects that are implemented due to EU or federal regulation or court decisions are excluded.